spcourse/website/index.md

 The track is designed to be very flexible.
 So, there are no compulsory sessions.
 There are no lectures (except for a kick-off meeting at the start of Scientific Programming 1) and the tutorials are optional.
 And, you can follow the courses at any pace that fits your schedule.

-### Help {#help}
+### Tutorials {#help}

 The fact that the track is flexible doesn't mean you are on you own.
 We do provide a lot of help throughout the course with the programming assignments.
 It is up to you to seek out this help.

-There are two ways to get help, the tutorials and the forum:
+Tutorials are the way of getting help with your programming.
+You’ll work on campus (together with other students) in a classroom.
+You can ask us questions while you’re working on your assignments.

-- You can find the tutorial schedule here: [datanose](https://datanose.nl/#course[119429])
+- You can find the times and locations here: [Tutorial and exam schedules](/datanose)
-- Forum (online): We use Ed as an online discussion platform.
-Here you can discuss the assignments with other students and also the staff.
-You will be invited for Ed when enrolled for the course.
+- **We expect all students to join at least one tutorial a week.**
+- You can select your tuttorial through the intake form.
+- This is the main place where you talk with us and meet other students.

 ### Programming modules {#programming-modules}

 You're going to learn programming through a number of programming modules.
 Each module consist of:

 - Theory: Explanations both written and in the form of video's.
-- Practice: Exercises to test your understanding of the theory.
-- Assignments: Bigger programming problems that require combining multiple programming concepts.
+- Pair: Assignments that you can do together with other students.
+- Individual: Assignments that you should do individually (but with our help, of course).
+- Challenges: Assignments that are marked as *challenges* are not compulsory, we do recommend to try at least one for each module.
+(Keep in mind that for Data Processing you do need to finish challenge assignments if you want to get a grade above a 7.)

 The modules are grouped into levels, you have to make one module per level.
 For some levels you have the choice between two different modules.
 When there is such a choice, you will learn the same programming concepts, but often in different thematic context (i.e. different scientific fields).